jarenunzen/cambodiaicg/KernelDensity_ArcGIS.md

+# Kernel Density Estimation of Natural Cover Loss in Keo Seima

 The goal of this training is to estimate the density of change across Keo Seima and visualize the hotspots at which this change occurs.
 This will be done in **three main sections:**

-# 1) Estimating the Density of Change Across the 9-year Period: This will involve calculating the overall density of all changes that occurred across the entire 9-year period.
+### 1) Estimating the Density of Change Across the 9-year Period: This will involve calculating the overall density of all changes that occurred across the entire 9-year period.

-# 2) Visualizing the Shifts in Hotspots: This will involve creating biannual Kernel Density maps for individual change detection maps, providing insight into how hotspots have shifted over time.
+### 2) Visualizing the Shifts in Hotspots: This will involve creating biannual Kernel Density maps for individual change detection maps, providing insight into how hotspots have shifted over time.

-# 3) Visualizing Hotspots for Individual Land Cover Types: this will involve creating Kernel Density maps for specific land cover types (Forest, Open Forest, and Grassland) transition to croplands.
+### 3) Visualizing Hotspots for Individual Land Cover Types: this will involve creating Kernel Density maps for specific land cover types (Forest, Open Forest, and Grassland) transition to croplands.

 These three analyses will help us understand where the areas of greatest concern are, based on the density of change in a given area.
 Furthermore, the latter sections will help visualize temporal trends and highlight where specific land cover types are most vulnerable to change.